EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 return ledger_entry

 Compliance pipelines must maintain strict separation between raw EDI payloads and normalized ledger records.
-While XML Freight Bill Ingestion relies on DOM traversal and schema validation, EDI 210/810 pipelines depend on positional integrity and envelope sequencing.
-Adhering to the official X12 standards framework ensures interoperability across carrier networks and prevents downstream reconciliation failures.
+Unlike XML Freight Bill Ingestion, which relies on DOM traversal and schema validation, EDI 210/810 pipelines depend on positional integrity and envelope sequencing.
+Adhering to the official X12 standards framework ensures interoperability across carrier networks.

 Operational Reliability Notes

 • Envelope Integrity: Always validate ISA/IEA and GS/GE control counts before processing ST/SE segments.
-Mismatched counts indicate truncated transmissions and require immediate pipeline halt.
+Mismatched counts indicate truncated transmissions.

-• Decimal Precision: Freight calculations must use Decimal throughout the pipeline.
+• Decimal Precision: Freight calculations must use Decimal throughout.
 Never cast to float during intermediate aggregation.

 • Retry Strategy: Implement exponential backoff for transient database commits.
 Hard validation failures should never retry automatically.